Shreedhar03/quix/README.md

 # QuiX

+> ⚠️ This project is now being developed at [https://github.com/quixhq](https://github.com/quixhq)

 ## Overview
 QuiX is a web-based application that allows users to create and participate in real-time quizzes and polls.
 It provides an interactive and engaging platform for conducting quizzes and gathering opinions from a large audience.